ercas/ses-imputation/README.md

 **Possible future improvements**:

 * Use a cascaded approach to finding centroids in a manner similar to in C-BD-TDW, using first the centroid of inhabited areas, then the centroid of 300-meter road buffers, then the centroid of the overall geography
-* Use a distance function to discard unmatched geographies for which there are no nearby geographies with
+* Use a distance function to discard unmatched geographies for which there are no nearby geographies with similar enough characteristics

 ### Stage 4: Interpolation of Census data for missing years (C-BD-TDW)